basho-labs/little_riak_book/en/02-concepts.md

 <aside id="joins" class="sidebar"><h3>A Quick note on JOINs</h3>

 Unlike relational databases, but similar to document and columnar stores, objects cannot be joined by Riak.
-Client code is responsible for accessing values and merging them, or by other code such as mapreduce.
+Client code is responsible for accessing values and merging them, or by other code such as MapReduce.

 The ability to easily join data across physical servers is a tradeoff that separates single node databases like relational and graph, from *naturally partitionable* systems like document, columnar, and key/value stores.